kodou/kodou-docs/_docs/code_samples.md

 ```

 ### Environment Function Call
 The Setup call, if successful, will return a Json object with a "sessionid" token field.
-To make a function call, use the "/environment/python/call" path, the "X-Consumer-Custom-ID" header is also required.
+To make a function call, use the "/environment/python/call" path, the "Authorization" header is also required.
 The function call is defined by the Json payload, including the "sessionid", function arguments, and other fields.

 A function name is expressed explicitly as a "namepath" which represents the usual dot-separated class attribute expression found in code.
 All function "namepaths" must include the toplevel/module name followed by a class and/or sequence of function names.
 Optional arguments can be included in the case of object construction or intermediate function calls.
 ```json